 Viking has plans to help Shetland’s dwindling whimbrel population Concerns have been raised by SNH and RSPB about the impact of the wind farm on breeding birds in the site area.
 These include red-throated diver, whimbrel and merlin.
 Extensive studies of bird populations and flight paths have been carried out by Viking to ensure construction and operation will have minimal effects on these birds.
-And the Habitat Management Plan should restore, enhance and protect blanket bog, benefiting birds and other species.
+And the Habitat Management Plan (agreed in 2012 and currently being updated) should restore, enhance and protect blanket bog, benefiting birds and other species.

 To take one example, turbines and other infrastructure will be kept away from important red-throated diver breeding lochs and turbines have been located to avoid regularly used diver flight corridors.